StackVista/stackstate-docs/setup/installation/kubernetes_install/nonha_setup.md

-# Non-redundant setup
+# Non-HA setup

+## Overview

-The recommended Kubernetes deployment of StackState is a production ready setup with many services running redundantly.
+The recommended Kubernetes deployment of StackState is a [production ready setup](/setup/installation/kubernetes_install/install_stackstate.md) with many services running redundantly.
 However, it is also possible to run StackState in a non-redundant setup, where each service has only a single replica.
-This setup is not highly available.
+Note that this setup is only suitable for situations that do not require high availability.

+## Non-high availability setup

-To run this setup
+To run StackState in a non-high availability setup (non-HA):

-1. Save the additional Helm values below in a file called `nonha_values.yaml`
+1. Create a Helm values file `nonha_values.yaml` with the following content:

 ```yaml
 # This files defines additional Helm values to run StackState on a non-HA production setup.